clwi/CWPack/QUICK-START.md

 ### Large Data

 As pointed out above, Str/Bin/Ext items could extend the input buffer quite a lot.
 The trick to avoid that is to use `cw_unpack_next_descriptor` instead of `cw_unpack_next`.
-This call behaves exactly the same as `cw_unpack_next` for all other items, but for Str/Bin/Ext items only the type and the length is saved in the context.item, and no effort is spent on getting the payload.
+This call behaves exactly like `cw_unpack_next` for all other items, but for Str/Bin/Ext items only the type and the length is saved in the context.item, and no effort is spent on getting the payload.
 The payload can then be obtained with the `cw_unpack_data` call.
 It's not neccesary to obtain all data in a single call but you can divide it in parts as you do in writing.

 Example is a function that reads a Bin item from a context and saves the payload in a disc file.